Icinga/icingaweb2-module-businessprocess/doc/81-History.md

 old AddOn.

-The only way to break compatibility is to use newly introduced operators like `ǸOT`.
+The only way to break compatibility is to use newly introduced operators like `NOT`.
 Once you do so, the old AddOn will no longer be able to parse your configuration.

 ![BpAddOn Details](screenshot/81_history/8102_bpaddon-detail.png)